 Step 1: Attach Your Pipes to the Tees and Elbow

 Join one of your 24-inch pipes to a tee.
-On the other end of the tee, connect one of your 10-inch pipes.
+Then, on the other end of the tee, connect one of your 10-inch pipes.
 Then, link another tee.

 If the open end of your first tee points upward, your second tee must point sideways.